telenko/matcher-js/readme.md

 My vision that - **no**.
 And below why.

 1) Reusable attributes - matchers

 In current DOM API there are set of reusable attributes which can work for any html element: 'title', 'aria-label', 'role', 'class', 'id' etc. All these attributes are responsible for some behavior for a node, to which they are connected.
 If programically or via inspector such attribute will be removed - then it will be disconnected from "node".
 Looks pretty similar to "something" isn't it?
 Some piece of code can be "connected" to node by some "condition" and "disconnected" when this condition won't match anymore.

-Since these attributes are not just regular attributes I've decided to invent a separate term for them - Matcher.
+Since these attributes are not just regular attributes I've decided to invent a separate term for them - **Matcher**.
 Matcher is an entity which connects to html node when node matches matcher's condition.
 When node stops match this condition - matcher disconnects from a node.

 Imagine that we want to implement new tooltip for our DOM elements and we want it to look much more modern than default native 'title'.
 We can write a new matcher with condition (f.e.) [custom-title] and then use it everywhere in our DOM:
 ```HTML